In Short

 Casual Employees

-On the other hand, casual employees have no set hours and do not receive all entitlements under the NES, such as sick or annual leave.
+On the other hand, casual employees have no set hours and do not receive all entitlements under the NES, such as paid personal/carers or annual leave.
 Therefore, you should be careful not to misclassify your permanent employees as casual employees.
 Where an employee meets the criteria of a permanent employee, they should receive the entitlements owed to permanent employees.
-Failure to provide such entitlements will result in serious consequences.

 Working out which employment contract to use is a two-stage process.
 You must: